Top 7 castles in the Netherlands

-7. Valkenburg Castle, Valkenburg aan de Geul
+7. Kasteel Valkenburg, Valkenburg aan de Geul

 Valkenburg Castle is unusual because it is the only castle in the Netherlands that is built on a hill.
 Unfortunately, all that remains of the castle today are some ruins - but they are pretty spectacular and give an idea of what the castle would have looked like in its heyday in the 14th century.

-The castle is a great way to explore through the life of the Middle Ages through the Great Hall, defensive towers, dungeons, old chapels, artillery rooms, and even escape passages to the Velvet Cave.
+The castle is a great way to explore the life of the Middle Ages through the Great Hall, defensive towers, dungeons, old chapels, artillery rooms, and even escape passages to the Velvet Cave.